Wild camping Portugal 2025

 Ocean Camper CEO

-Wild camping in Portugal
+Wild camping Portugal 2025.
+Camping rules in Portugal

-Where to stay overnight
+Where to stay overnight?

 We advise staying overnight in places purposely prepared for this matter.
 Here are some suggestions where you can camp for an overnight:

 1. Campsites.
 Check here our list of recommended campsites in Algarve and West Coast with photos and tips.
-To find campsites around, you can use this website https://www.camping.info/en and the mobile App Park4night where you can find campsites (icon is the back tent) with photos and comments of the camping community (for android and apple).
+To find campsites around, you can use this website https://www.camping.info/en and the mobile App Park4night where you can find campsites (icon is the back tent) with photos and comments of the camping community (for Android and Apple).
+If you prefer more amenities like showers, electricity, and Wi-Fi, traditional campsites are a good option.
+Prices range from €15 to €30 per night.

 2. Farms.
 At the platform EasyCamp you can stay overnight at a farm for 10-30€/night.
 In addition, you always will get a welcome basket with the farm´s products, such as wine, cheese, olives, fruits or vegetables.
 Know more at https://portugaleasycamp.com/en/.